wkeeling/resume/README.rst

   - Monitoring and restructuring Celery queues for optimal liveness.
   - Parallelising filesystem I/O to take advantage of highly parallel attached storage.

-- Created a predictable, low risk release process by reducing a series of manual steps to a single Make command that leveraged the container based architecture.
+- Created a predictable, low risk release process by reducing a series of manual steps to a single Make command that leveraged the container-based architecture.

 - Coached interns, providing close support on problem solving and feature design.